 Making use cases truly useful for mobile takes more than just making your website responsive.
 It requires a mobile intranet app.
 Attempting to provide functionality with a responsive intranet simply won’t work.
 Forcing users to type a URL into a web browser on their private device, while having to login every time they need to access information, isn't a viable option.
 Making functionality easily available on personal mobile devices means an employee app that can meet several specific requirements:

-- Apps should be native—widely distributed and easy installed.
+- Apps should be native—widely distributed and easy installed, they provide fast performance and a high degree of reliability.

 - Your native app should be branded.
 Branded apps create more trust, better onboarding numbers, and higher user engagement.